The Changing Body, Health, Nutrition, and Human Development in the Western World since 1700

 The authors are distinguished economists (Fogel has a Nobel Prize in Economics).
 With dizzying detail, it traces the changes in the human body over the last 300 years in Britain, France and the United States.
 During this period, humans have become much taller and heavier than ever before.
 The book charts the “technophysio evolution,” a complex interplay between increasing technological changes and improved standards of living, resulting in improved nutrition.
 The improved nutrition is passed from mother to child to child with improvements in height and weight in successive generations.
 This is not a straight line but the trends are unmistakable – improved mortality with tall and heavier adults.

-The Technophysio Evolution hypothesis has three elements:
+The Technophysio Evolution hypothesis has five elements:

 - The nutritional status of a generation – shown by the size and shape of their bodies – determines how long that generation will live and how much work its members will be able to do.

 - The work of a generation, measured both in hours, days, and weeks of work and in work intensity, when combined with the available technology, determines the output of that generation in terms of goods and services.